villetakanen/pelilauta-16/src/docs/fi/80-release-notes.md

 - Page-editor auto-migrates pre-markdown content on page load.
 - Page view tags now link to tag listing pages.
 - Astro 5 upgrade.
+- Users site listing orders by flow-time by default.
+- Users site listing can be ordered by flow-time, and name.

 ### 16.5.0
 - Cross-linked personal and public sites.